J-Douglas/J-Douglas/README.md

 I'm **Jack Douglas**, and I am a student at the University of Waterloo studying software engineering.

 I am looking for September - December 2021 internship opportunities.
-Please feel free to reach out to me!
+If my skillset interests you, please reach out to me!

 ## Work Experience and Interests